SilkeAllmannLab/pacbio_snakemake/README.md

 A Snakemake workflow for processing PacBio raw `subreads.bam` into polished mRNA isoforms in FASTA format.
 Optionnally, long assembled mRNAs can be aligned against a genomic reference to generate a genomic annotation in the GFF3 format.

+## Steps
+The workflow follows Iso-Seq standard analysis that consists of the following steps:
+1. **Circular Consensus Sequence (CCS) reads** call: aligning subreads to each other from a single Zero-mode Waveguide (ZMW).
+2. **Full Length Non Chimeric (FLNC) reads** call: identify flnc CSS reads with a polyA tail and 5'/3' primers.
+Removes polyA tail and primers.
+3. **Refine FLNC reads**:
+4. **Cluster FLNC reads**

 ## Usage